Female breast cancer

 Breast cancer cases and mortality in Minnesota, by race/ethnicity

 Female breast cancer incidence is highest among non-Hispanic whites (134.1 new cases per 100,000 females) and lowest among Asian/Pacific Islanders (75.0 new cases per 100,000 females).
 Mortality is highest among black women, despite their lower incidence rate of breast cancer compared to non-Hispanic white women.

 The rate of breast cancer increases with age.
 Breast cancer is far more common among post-menopausal women.

-Breast cancer forms in the tissues of the breast, most commonly beginning in the ducts (tubes that transport milk to the nipple) or lobules (glands that produce milk).
-Breast cancer can occur in men, but it is rare, accounting for only 0.2% of cancer in men.
-In contrast, breast cancer is the most common cancer among women, accounting for over 30% of cancers diagnosed.
+Breast cancer is a complex group of diseases with different attributes.
+Most commonly, breast cancers begin in ducts (tubes that transport milk to the nipple) or lobules (glands that produce milk).
+Breast cancer can occur in men but it is rare, accounting for only 0.2% of cancer in men.
+Breast cancer is the most common cancer among women, accounting for over 30% of cancers diagnosed.
 There are about 3,900 new cases of breast cancer diagnosed among women each year in Minnesota.

 What are the risk factors for female breast cancer?